SaifSiddique009/Handwritten-Digit-Prediction-Using-ANN/README.md

 # Handwritten Digit Prediction Using ANN

 ## Project Overview
 This project implements a simple Artificial Neural Network (ANN) to classify handwritten digits from the MNIST dataset.
 It demonstrates a complete machine learning pipeline, including data loading, preprocessing, model building, training, evaluation, and visualization.
-The codebase is modularized for clarity and maintainability, following industry-standard practices suitable for a junior machine learning engineer’s portfolio.
+The codebase is modularized for clarity and maintainability, following industry-standard practices.

 ### Key Features
 - **Dataset**: Uses the MNIST dataset (70,000 grayscale images of 28x28 pixels, 10 digit classes).